Heating – Propane Vs Oil

 Heating Fuel – Propane Vs. Oil

-Propane Furnace for Radiant HeatLast year when we built the new house one of the big decisions I had to make was what type of heating fuel to use.
+Propane Furnace for Radiant HeatWhen we built our new house one of the big decisions I had to make was what type of heating fuel to use.
 Should we use the traditional oil heat that over 90% of people in New England rely on?
 Or should we use propane (natural gas is not available here in this part of NH).

 Pros and Cons